Lynne Rienner Publishers Logo

 ABOUT THE AUTHOR

-Ruth Iyob is associate professor of comparative politics and international relations at the University of Missouri-St. Louis.
+Ruth Iyob is professor of comparative politics and international relations at the University of Missouri-St. Louis.
 Gilbert M. Khadiagala is Jan Smuts Professor of International Relations at the University of Witswatersand.
 His numerous publications include Allies in Adversity: The Frontline States in Southern Africa Security and Security Dynamics in Africa's Great Lakes Region.

 CONTENTS